Ricardo Gallart: Spain (unofficial)

-In 1932, Gallart was called up to the Spanish national team for a friendly match against Yugoslavia on 24 April on the occasion of the inauguration of the Buenavista stadium, but while his teammate Lángara debuted, Gallart did not play.
+In 1932, Gallart was called up to the Spain national team for a friendly match against Yugoslavia on 24 April on the occasion of the inauguration of the Buenavista stadium, but while his teammate Lángara debuted, Gallart did not play.
 On 14 February 1934, he played for an unofficial Spanish team in a friendly against Catalonia, helping his side to a 2–0, with goals from his Oviedo teammates Casuco and Lángara.

 During the Civil War, General Franco saw the opportunity to use football as a positive propaganda tool, so he arranged for a match to be played in his home region of Galicia against Portugal, whose leader Salazar was supportive of Francoist Spain.
 The match took place in Vigo in November 1937, but in contrast to Portugal's settled squad, the Spain pool was hastily assembled from the best available players in Nationalist areas, including Gallart, who scored his side's only goal in a 1–2 loss; the match was recognized by FIFA at the time, but currently is not.